A person writes "We Want Your Feedback" on a sheet of paper next to a calculator and another document on a wooden table.

 Building Genuine Business Relationships

 When you write a specific, helpful testimonial, you’re starting a conversation.
-Business owners notice when someone takes the time to share detailed feedback about their work.
+Business owners notice when someone takes the time to share detailed feedback.
 That attention often leads to deeper professional relationships.

 I’ve had business owners reach out to thank me for reviews, which led to collaborations, referral partnerships, and genuine friendships.
 Unlike transactional relationships that start with a sales pitch, these relationships begin with me genuinely supporting their work.